tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 * Generally speaking, deep learning models are neural networks with more than one hidden layer.

-* Deep neural networks are much more effective than traditional machine learning approaches at discovering nonlinear relationships among data and thus are often the best-performing choice for complex or unstructured data like images, text, and voice.
+* Deep neural networks are much more effective than traditional machine learning approaches at discovering nonlinear relationships among data, which means they are often the best choice for complex or unstructured data, like images, text, and voice.

-Explain to students that deep neural networks allow creating computational models composed of multiple layers that can learn representations of data with multiple levels of abstraction.
+Tell students that deep neural networks allow the creation of computational models that are multilayered and able to learn representations of data with multiple levels of abstraction.

 * For example, in image recognition, each layer can identify different features of an input image to decide what it's about.

-Explain to students that deep neural networks are fun!
+Tell students that deep neural networks are fun!
 Open the [Quick, Draw! web application](https://quickdraw.withgoogle.com) in your browser and slack out the URL to students.
 Explain to students that they are going to play a Pictionary-like game using the power of deep learning.

 * _Quick, Draw!_ is an application that can identify an image from a trace.

-* The game asks you to draw something in less than 20 seconds while the deep learning algorithm tries to guess what the trace could be.
+* The game asks you to draw something in less than 20 seconds, while the deep learning algorithm tries to guess what the trace could be.

   ![Quick,Draw! demo](Images/quick-draw.gif)

 Draw a couple of traces in the game, and tell students that this is an example of the power of neural networks in real-time.
-Explain that even though this is just an example of a game, deep learning has been the tool that has really allowed machine learning to transform FinTech.
+Explain that even though this is just one example of a game, deep learning is the tool that has allowed machine learning to transform FinTech.
 Advances in deep learning are powering applications that were once considered science fiction.

 Ask if there are any questions before moving on.